LabyMod/labymod4-api-wiki/docs/pages/server/index.md

 Each officially supported server platform has two types of implementations.

 1. You load the official jar file into your server's plugins folder and add it as a plugin dependency to your plugin.
-2. You shade the dependency into your plugin and initialize it manually.
-Effectively eliminating the need to have the Server API run as a separate plugin.
+2. You shade the dependency into your plugin and initialize it manually, effectively eliminating the need to have the Server API run as a separate plugin.

 ### Bukkit Plugin